|

 for our safety.
 By 1951, when the British Government formally declared an Emergency,

-we had barbed wire and pointed sticks surrounding Kiambogo and Kings African Rifles
+we had barbed wire and pointed sticks surrounding Kiambogo, the school's main

-soldiers living in the basement under the porch.
-There
+building, and Kings African Rifles soldiers were living in the basement under

-was no similar protection for the high school girls’ dorm (the attic area over
+was no similar protection for the high school girls' dorm, the attic area over

-the Shafers at the end of the road up by the railroad tracks.
+Danny's Den with the Shafers at the end of the road up by the railroad tracks.

-only allowed to enter the others’ side at certain events).
-She shortly crawled
+to enter the others' side at certain events).
+She shortly crawled out with a distressed

-out with a distressed look on her face, and we clustered around her to hear the
+look on her face, and we clustered around her to hear the news.
+While

 the staff discussed usual events: who was misbehaving and their proper punishment,

-word had come that at least 300 Mau Mau were massing in the forest above Kijabe
+terrible news.
+Somehow, word had come that at least 300 Mau Mau were massing in

-waiting for dark when they planned to swoop down and kill every one of us, as
+the forest above Kijabe waiting for dark when they planned to swoop down and kill

-well as attack the African agricultural school and the African girls’ school and
+every one of us, as well as attack the African agricultural school and the African

-those who ran them.
-This was about 4:00 in the afternoon, and only two or three
+girls' school and those who ran them.
+This was about 4:00 in the afternoon, and

-hours until dark.
+only two or three hours until dark.

 The school staff had previously planned for this possible event.
 Evacuation.
 A